 • Wearing baggy clothes or multiple layers to hide weight

 If some of these warning signs are familiar, it’s important to speak up.
-You should set aside a time to speak to your loved one about your concerns.
-It’s also very important not to use any language that indicates blame, but instead take a concerned approach.
-And discussing the need for professional help and guidance in encouraged.
-Don’t be afraid to have the conversation or worried you may say the wrong thing, it’s more important to speak up.
+You should set aside time to speak to your loved one about your concerns.
+It’s also very important not to use any language that indicates blame but instead take a concerted approach.
+And discussing the need for professional help and guidance is encouraged.
+Don’t be afraid to have a conversation or be worried you may say the wrong thing, it’s more important to speak up.
 Without treatment, eating disorders only get worse.